davdar/maam/writeup/pldi15.markdown

 # Monadic Interpreter

-In this section we design a monadic interpreter for the `λIF` language.
+In this section we design a monadic interpreter for the `λIF` language which is also parameterizedin AAM[CITE] style.
-However, we will parameterize the interpreter in AAM[CITE] style.
-When finished, we will be able to recover a concrete interpreter, which respects the concrete semantics, and a family of abstract interpreters.
+When finished, we will be able to recover a concrete interpreter--which respects the concrete semantics--and a family of abstract interpreters.

 First we describe the parameters to the interpreter.
 Then we conclude the section with an implementation which is generic to these parameters.

 There will be three parameters to our abstract interpreter, one of which is novel in this work:

-1. The monad.
+1. The monad, novel in this work.
    This is the execution engine of the interpreter and captures the flow-sensitivity of the analysis.
 2. The abstract domain.
+   For our language is merely an abstraction for integers.
+3. The abstraction for time.
-3. Abstract time, which captures the call-site sensitivity of the analysis.
+   Abstract time captures the call-site sensitivity of the analysis, as introduced by [CITE].

-We next design an interpreter for `λIF` as a monadic interpreter.
-This interpreter will support both concrete and abstract executions.
-To do this, there will be three parameters which the user can instantiate in any way they wish:

-We place each of these features behind an abstract interface and leave their implementations opaque.
+We place each of these parameters behind an abstract interface and leave their implementations opaque for the generic monadic interpreter.
-We will recover specific concrete and abstract interpreters in a later section.
+We will give each of these parameters reasoning principles as we introduce them.
+These reasoning principles allow us to reason about the correctness of the generic interpreter independent of a particular instantiation.

-The goal is to implement as much of the interpreter as possible while leaving these things abstract.
+The goal is to factor as much of the proof-effort into what we can say about the generic interpreter.
-The more we can prove about the interpreter independent of these variables, the more proof-work we'll get for free.
+An instantiation of the interpreter need only justify that each parameter meets their local interface.

-## The Monad Interface
+## The Monad

-The interpreter will use a monad `M` in two ways.
+The monad for the interpreter is capturing the _effects_ of interpretation.
-First, to manipulate components of the state space (like `Env` and `Store`).
+There are two effects we wish to model in the interpreter, state and nondeterminism.
-Second, to exhibit nondeterministic behavior, which is inherent in computable analysis.
-We capture these properties as monadic effects.
+The state effect will mediate how the interpreter interacts with state cells in the state space, like `Env` and `Store`.
+The nondeterminism effect will mediate the branching of the execution from the interpreter.
+Our result is that path and flow sensitivities can be recovered by altering how these effects interact in the monad.

+We briefly review monad, state and nondeterminism operators and thier laws.

+### Monad Properties
 To be a monad, a type operator `M` must support the `bind` operation:
 `````indent```````````````````````````````````````
 bind : ∀ α β, M(α) → (α → M(β)) → M(β)